-I didn’t know what I was getting myself into when I decided to build my own boat.
+I didn’t know what I was getting myself into when I decided to build an Argie 15 boat.
 While not exactly a novice—I have owned a 21′ sailboat and am a tall-ship model builder—I’m not experienced in building sailing vessels.

 Now the fun really started.
-The tasks turned to tightening all the stitches to close any gaps between the panels, and to check for proper alignment and symmetry.
-As a novice in fiberglass techniques I knew I was in for an experience, and boy was that correct.
+The tasks turned to tightening all the stitches to close any gaps between the panels and checking for proper alignment and symmetry.
+As a novice in fiberglass techniques, I knew I was in for an experience, and boy was that correct.
 I began by laying the dry fiberglass on the inside seams using WEST SYSTEM 105 Resin and 205 Fast Hardener.
 The first batch worked correctly.
 But when I did the same seam on the opposite side I must have taken just a tad too long as the epoxy uncontrollably exothermed in the mixing cup.
-In both cases it was about 70°F in my workspace.
+In both cases, it was about 70°F in my workspace.
 I’d used pumps to correctly meter the resin and hardener and it had cured within the time frame listed in the WEST SYSTEM User Manual & Product Guide.

-The most important lesson learned on the first go around: Don’t think you have more working time than what the WEST SYSTEM User Manual & Product Guide states; you really don’t.
-Now that I woke up and smelled the epoxy uncontrollably exotherming in the mixing cup, I knew that I had to move quicker and have the strips of glass laid out and taped into position.
+The most important lesson learned on the first go-round: Don’t think you have more working time than what the WEST SYSTEM User Manual & Product Guide states; you really don’t.
+Now that I woke up and smelled the epoxy uncontrollably exotherming in the mixing cup, I knew that I had to move more quickly and have the strips of glass laid out and taped into position.

 I mixed more 105/206 and blended in 403 Microfiber filler to fill in gaps between the seams, and to flair off the edges of the side panels and floorboard.
 I epoxied a narrow layer of fiberglass on each outside seam and allowed it to fully cure.
 I then sanded the fiberglass and epoxied a second, wider fiberglass strip to each outside seam.
 The increased bonding area of the wider fiberglass improved the strength of the seam reinforcement.
 I turned the boat over and repeated this process on the inside.